- Shortlisting panel

 Ensure that the scoring for your candidates is consistent;

-- If you score one candidate ‘0’ for failing to have the essential qualification for the role, ensure that all other candidates who do not have the qualification also are scored ‘0’
+- If you score one candidate ‘No Evidence’ for failing to have the essential qualification for the role, ensure that all other candidates who do not have the qualification also are scored ‘No Evidence’

 - Your shortlisted candidates should be scored the highest; do not shortlist someone who scores lower than other non-shortlisted candidates and does not meet the essential criteria.